paul-hammant/tbd/content/deciding-factors/index.md

 ### Waterfall

 This one is easy.
 If you are doing waterfall, you are not close at all to the "do not break the build" mantra required to do Trunk Based Development.
-Consider a short-iteration Agile methodology.
+Consider a short-iteration Agile methodology like Extreme Programming.

 ### Story size

 Trunk Based Development needs you to have small stories/tasks.
-You starting work on a task, should only be a matter of hours before completing and pushing it forward for code review.
-Longer than that, and there is going to be pressure to group a bunch of developers on a non-trunk branch.
-Or worse have developers make branches/forks from your branch, or worse still take intermediate merges from your branch, despite your task being incomplete.
+Optimal is you starting work on a change, should only be a matter of hours before completing and pushing it forward for code review.
+Longer than a couple of days, and there is going to be pressure to group a bunch of developers on a non-trunk branch, and merge back later.
+Or worse have developers make branches/forks from your in-progress branch.
+Or worse still take intermediate merges from your branch, despite your change being incomplete.

 Generally speaking, the whole development team should do whatever it can do break stories/tasks into smaller stories/tasks.
 In Agile, there is an INVEST mnemonic{{< ext url="https://en.wikipedia.org/wiki/INVEST_(mnemonic)" >}} that aids in the splitting up or stories.

+### Build times

+Keeping build times short is important in that it directly drives the amount of commits a developer can do in a day.
+If the build time is a couple of minutes, developers are likely to keep a high pace.
+If the build time is 30 minutes or worse developers change pace to match only a couple of commits a day, and drop their throughput.

-## SCM Technology Choice
+## VCS Technology Choice

-You're SCM/VCS/source-control technology choice should facilitate update/pull/sync from the team's trunk many times a day.
+Your VCS/source-control technology choice should facilitate update/pull/sync from the team's trunk many times a day.
 The elapsed time for the update/pull/sync should be less than three seconds for the situation where you already had latest of everything.
 It should be no more than fifteen seconds the case of the shared trunk being ahead of you.

 Older versions of ClearCase and PVCS Dimensions would be 30 minutes for the former and 45 minutes for the latter.
 Double that if two team-mates were simultaneously trying to do the update/pull/sync operation.
-In that configuration, it was completely impossible for teams to choose to do trunk based development.
+In that configuration, it was completely impossible for teams practice trunk based development.

 ### Binaries in the Repo?

 Depending on how many and how often they update, some SCM/VCS/source-control technologies are better than others.
 Perforce can handle terabytes of binaries and textual source.
 Subversion aims to.
-Git can only do so if configured in Git-LFS mode.
+Git can only do large binaries  if configured in Git-LFS mode{{< ext url="https://git-lfs.github.com/" >}}.

 ### Repo size?

-Git and Mercurial want to constrain repository history (ignoring Git-LFS) to 1GB.
+It is suggested that Git and Mercurial really should not have a history (ignoring Git-LFS) that exceeds 1GB.
 There are field reports of clones being many times bigger than that and still working, but the development team suggests 1GB as the top limit.
 In order to use Git and push through that ceiling yearly, you might be in a situation where you have to keep archiving a repository, and starting a new one with no history to have more head room.
 Archiving might look like renaming the repository in Github, and turning it read-only so that all the history, issues, and code review comments are intact.

 ### Peak commit frequency